LysanderG/DComposer/README.markdown

 #WHO
 dcomposer copyright 2011-2012 Anthony Goins. neontotem@gmail.com
 That's me, a hobby programmer.
-In fact this is not just my first D project but the first serious programming I've done since learning pascal on a RadioShack TRS-80.
+In fact this is not just my first D project but the first serious programming I' have done since learning pascal on a Radio Shack TRS-80.
 Wow, times have changed.
 So looking for a fresh start I found D and decided to not only learn it but in the process contribute a, hopefully, functional tool.

 #WHAT
 Originally I thought to create a D plug-in for Geany.
 Then I realized that I'd have to actually learn C.  So I decided to let Geany be my model and code dcomposer completely in D.
 So the stuff that is in dcomposer...
-* gtk 2.0 gui.
+* gtk 2.0 GUI.
 Through GtkD.
 * gtkSourceView for the editor.
 GtkD again.
 * uses DMD -X option to get symbols